cybertec-postgresql/pgwatch/docs/security.md

     need to be specified then in connection string on Web UI "/dbs" page or in the YAML config.

--   Note that although pgwatch3 can handle password security, in many cases it's better to still use the standard LibPQ *.pgpass* file to store passwords.
+-   Note that although pgwatch can handle password security, in many cases it's better to still use the standard LibPQ *.pgpass* file to store passwords.